 Art of STEM

-Students were encouraged to submit photographic or illustrative images that relate to their research in science, technology, engineering, and mathematics (STEM).
-Conceived as an outreach tool, winning entries resonate with scientists and non-scientists alike.
+The goal of the Art of STEM competetion is to highlight our STEM students’ endeavors in an exciting and appealing way.
+UGA Graduate and Undergraduate students were asked to submit photographic or illustrative images that relate to their research, classes, hobbies, or interests in science, technology, engineering, and mathematics (STEM).
+Conceived as an outreach tool, winning entries should resonate with scientists and non-scientists alike.

-Below are some submissions to this year's Art of STEM competition, you can find the full submissions and winners here.
+Below are some submissions from the 2019 Art of STEM competition, you can find the full submissions and winners here.

 Side-scan sonar is a tool that lets us view the bottom of water bodies like rivers.
 It uses sound waves to define rocks, trees, sand and fish underneath the water surface, even in muddy waters.
 The side-scan imagery is easily overlaid onto Google Earth imagery to produce the picture you see here.
 Sonar is very important because we can learn where large endangered fish species (like Atlantic Sturgeon) are when they reproduce.
 We can learn dates of use and specific characteristics of habitats the fish use, which informs essential management actions that help lead to recovery of these species.
 Collaboration with UGA Sturgeon Lab.